Wal-Mart third-quarter sales boosted by hurricanes, online; shares jump

 Wal-Mart also raised its full-year profit forecast.
 It now expects earnings per share of US$4.38 to US$4.46 for the fiscal year versus its previous outlook of US$4.30 to US$4.40.

-Quarterly net income dropped to US$1.75 billion from US$3.03 billion a year earlier due to a loss related to debt extinguishment and exiting properties in internal markets.
+Quarterly net income dropped to US$1.75 billion from US$3.03 billion a year earlier due to a loss related to debt write-off and exiting properties in internal markets.